misiektoja/steam_monitor/docs/setup-and-first-run.md

 Answers are accepted in the formats people actually paste.
 The profile takes a **Steam64 ID, a Steam3 identifier, a vanity name or a full profile URL**, and is normalized to one canonical Steam64 ID.
 During fresh setup, a vanity name is resolved after the API key step.
 Intervals take **`30s`, `2m`, `1.5h`, `1h 30m`, `1d`** or a plain number of seconds, and the normalized value is echoed back.

+For webhook alerts, setup asks which service receives them, then takes the Discord webhook URL or an ntfy topic.
+A bare ntfy.sh topic name is expanded to its full URL.
+For ntfy it also offers a separate access token and artwork attachments.

 Secrets are typed at a hidden prompt and go to the dotenv file.
 Non-secret settings go to the config file.
 Existing files are backed up before being replaced.
 When it finishes, setup offers to run [`--doctor`](troubleshooting.md#doctor-preflight) and prints the exact commands to start monitoring.

 Running the tool **with no arguments at all** prints the same four commands and offers to start the wizard.